 There is an immense volume of equipment and configuration choices for hunters in the contemporary world of precision hunting.
 Decades ago, 400 yards was regarded a makeable shot for only the most experienced marksman.

-However, as distance increases, readings become less precise.
-As your hunting experience develops, it is essential to understand the magnification settings on your scope.
-You must be ready to calibrate the reticle to the chambered rounds ballistic curve.
+As distance increases, readings become less precise.
+As your hunting experience develops, it is essential to understand the bullet drop in terms of MOA or MRAD for the proper hold or dial.

 Reticle Terms & Concepts